Engee documentation

 Parameters

-# Valve parameterization — method of specifying the flow characteristic through the orifice
+# Valve parameterization — the method of defining the characteristics of the flow through the hole

 Cv flow coefficient | Kv flow coefficient | Sonic conductance | Orifice area